Resources for Faculty and Staff

 - Stop Smoking Clinic through the Guelph Family Healthy Team

-- Quit Smoking Now: Government of Canada smoking cessation guides and plans
+- Smoking, Vaping, Tobacco: Government of Canada smoking cessation guides and plans

 - Crush the Crave free mobile app